noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/feature-request.md

 [Describe the feature or improvement you would like to see here.]

 **Problem**
-[Describe why you would like to see this feature or which problem your suggestion would solve for you here.]
+[Describe why you would like to see this feature.
+Which problem would your suggestion solve?]

 **Other solutions**
 [Describe which other solutions to your problem you have considered here.]